Create SSH configurations

 In the Host, User name, and Port fields, specify the connection parameters.
 If necessary, you can provide the outgoing port in the Local port field.
 Otherwise, the port is selected automatically.

 Choose the way to authenticate to the server.
 Do one of the following:

-Password: to access the host with a password.
+Password: Access the host with a password.
 To save the password in JetBrains Rider, select the Save password checkbox.

-Key pair (OpenSSH or PuTTY): to use SSH authentication with a key pair.
+Key pair (OpenSSH or PuTTY): Use SSH authentication with a key pair.
 To apply this authentication method, you must have a private key on the client machine and a public key on the remote server.
 JetBrains Rider supports private keys that are generated with the OpenSSH utility.